The longest snake in the world

 This snake belongs to the family Colubridae.
 It is not poisonous.
 It occurs in North America and South America.
 The length of these snakes can exceed 3 meters (9.8 ft), but usually, it is below this size.
 A typical weight is 3.2-4.5 kg (7-9.9 lbs), record individuals may exceed 5 kg (11 lbs).

-Characteristic for these snakes is black or dark blue beautiful coloration.
+The characteristic of these snakes is black or dark blue beautiful coloration.
 Some individuals have on the sides of the head orange-red color.

 Olive python – over 400 cm (13.12 ft)